denismaggior8/enigma-tui/README.md

 ```

 The above commands are valid provided that you cloned the [**enigma-tui**](https://github.com/denismaggior8/enigma-tui) repository from GitHub and your terminal is in the repository's root directory.

+## Enigma references

+If you want more details about how an Enigma machine works, especially to understand the difference between the machine models, rotors types ans so on, I can not suggest you a better reference than [Crypto Musem](https://www.cryptomuseum.com/crypto/enigma/index.htm)